How was the Plan Developed?

 The majority of NOVA courses will be offered through our approved distance learning formats, through NOVA Online or through synchronous delivery via Zoom.
 Courses that require the use of NOVA facilities for hands-on instruction will return to our campuses for a portion of the class.
 Examples include (but are not limited to) Automotive Technology, Dental Hygiene, Engineering Technology, HVAC, Nursing, and Workforce Development.
 In addition, NOVA is offering a limited number of other courses in a hybrid format.

 International students at NOVA must comply with federal regulation established by the Student and Exchange Visitors Program (SEVP) and the United States Citizenship and Immigration Services (USCIS).
-All overseas first-time fall semester applicants must defer their arrival to Spring 2021 as SEVP will not permit first-time international students to take more than one online course.
+NOVA will not be admitting any new overseas students for Summer 2021, Fall 2021 or Spring 2022.
+F1 applications will only be accepted for 2021/22 from applicants currently inside the U.S. applying as transfer, change of level or change of status.
 With the expected arrival of international students back to the United States, NOVA is providing guidance to follow the following U.S. Department of State and CDC websites for COVID-19 protocols applicable to returning students who travelled abroad.

 Visit the international student admissions webpage for the latest updates and information.